pur3-extreme/arcanists_2_aimbot/README.md

 * untested on Linux
 * time 1.48 works well for whisper bombs (they solidify at 1.5)
 * social distancing + whisper bomb = easy 90 damage
-* 1.1 seconds works well for
+* 1.1 seconds works well for mega boulder
 * F1 needs to be precise, a few pixels off and the trajectory is somewhat messed up
 * keeping the camera centered on the character avoids needing to press F1 every time